.NET HELP

 .NET Core Polly (How it Works for Developers)

 Polly is a .NET resilience strategies and transient fault handling library, allowing developers to express resilience policies such as Retry policy, Circuit Breakers, Timeout, Bulkhead Isolation policy, and Fallback.
 Polly targets ASP.NET Core, making it a vital tool for .NET Core resilience.
-Polly has a thread safe manner and supports handling multiple concurrent requests with successful response.
+Polly is thread-safe and supports handling multiple concurrent requests with successful responses.

-This tutorial will provide more detail about transient fault handling .NET library, Polly and how to use it with IronPDF in an ASP.NET Core application.
-We'll take a deep dive into each aspect of Polly, explain the mechanics of the circuit breaker pattern, discuss bulkhead isolation and timeouts, and show how to handle specific exceptions or failing service with failure response in a controlled thread safe manner.
+This tutorial will provide more details about the transient fault handling .NET library, Polly, and how to use it with IronPDF in an ASP.NET Core application.
+We'll take a deep dive into each aspect of Polly, explain the mechanics of the circuit breaker pattern, discuss bulkhead isolation and timeouts, and show how to handle specific exceptions or failing service with failure responses in a controlled, thread-safe manner.

 Polly Policies

-Polly manages these transient faults by applying different strategies and express policies like Retry Policy, advanced Circuit Breaker Policy, Timeout Policy, Fallback Policy, and Bulkhead Isolation Policy.
+Polly manages these transient faults by applying different strategies and expressing policies like Retry Policy, advanced Circuit Breaker Policy, Timeout Policy, Fallback Policy, and Bulkhead Isolation Policy.

 Retry Policy